Infertility to Adoption – Part 6 “Foster Care Class”

 A couple months later, we found our dream home

 We were so excited to find a home that met all our criteria in Statesville, just a 25 minute drive from my work, and our old neighborhood.
 And the bonus was we were not far from DSS.
 We moved in May of 2014 to our huge, new to us home.
 I was not sold that we needed a 5 bedroom, 3 bath house, but my husband was.
-(And it comes in handy real soon too!)
+But that big house comes in handy real soon!

 We moved in, updated the 35 year old kitchen right away, and got to painting.
 In just a few months we were ready for our home visit with our social worker Pat.
 She came over and ooed and ahhed over the house.
 If you have ever been here, you know it has a retreat and calm feel to it.
 We are surrounded by forest on two sides and this is the most therapeutic space to us and our friends.